crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue that caused an ``UnsupportedFeatureException`` to be thrown when deleting or updating by query on an empty partitioned table, instead of just returning 0 rows deleted/updated.

 - Fixed an issue which could result in lost entries at the ``sys.jobs_log`` and ``sys.operations_log`` tables when the related settings are changed while entries are written.